cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 The above scenarios are covered in `hooks.md`.

-The distribution mechanism outlines herein are used to lazily distribute the following rewards between validators and associated delegators:
+The distribution mechanism outlined herein is used to lazily distribute the following rewards between validators and associated delegators:

 - multi-token fees to be socially distributed